AlastairTaft/node-doc-generator/README.md

     {
       "scripts": {
         "generate-html": "node-doc-generator doc/index.md --format=html
-          --template=doc/template.html"
+          --template=doc/template.html",
         "generate-json": "node-doc-generator doc/index.md --format=json"
       }
     }

 Alternatively you can pool all your documentation from included packages into one folder.
-This will look inside the '~/doc' folder of each package that's included and output the pooled results into the output dir of **this** package.
+This will look inside the '~/doc' sub-directory of each package that's included and output the pooled results into the specified output dir of **this** package.
+This means that each included package has to follow the convention of putting it's markdown docs inside the 'doc' sub folder.

     {
       "scripts": {
         "generate-html": "generate-package-docs @alastair/pbx-providesql
-          @alastair/pbx-ui @alastair/pbx-api @alastair/pbx-rules @alastair/pbx-product-export --outputDir=doc --format=html
+          @alastair/pbx-ui @alastair/pbx-api @alastair/pbx-rules
+          @alastair/pbx-product-export --outputDir=doc --format=html
-          --template=doc/template.html"
+          --template=doc/template.html",
         "generate-json": "generate-package-docs @alastair/pbx-providesql
-          @alastair/pbx-ui @alastair/pbx-api @alastair/pbx-rules @alastair/pbx-product-export --outputDir=doc --format=json"
+          @alastair/pbx-ui @alastair/pbx-api @alastair/pbx-rules
+          @alastair/pbx-product-export --outputDir=doc --format=json"
       }
     }